 HILTI is famous in the masonry trades and industrial construction as a brand that can take a beating and still keep working well, and that’s just what we found in this tool compared to the Milwaukee 2767-20 M18 Fuel High Torque 1/2-Inch Impact Wrench.

 The HILTI 03482659 SIW 18 sinks even large fasteners and Tapcons into 3,000 PSI concrete really well.
 In addition, its drive is smooth and easy all thanks to its 3 driving modes to pick from.

 Long story short, you could pay less for another impact wrench out there, but we assure you that you will also get less.
-All in all, it’s always wise to invest on something that can last long like the HILTI 03482659 SIW 18 so your hard-earned money you spend will get its value.
+All in all, it’s always wise to invest in something that can last long like the HILTI 03482659 SIW 18 so the hard-earned money you spend will get its value.

 However, we’re not saying that Milwaukee 2767-20 M18 is not good at all.
 In fact, we’ve listed it in this list along with the because it’s the most ideal impact wrench close to the performance and value of the HILTI impact wrench we featured here.
 It’s just that we prefer the HILTI in overall aspect and performance.

 How about you?
 Do you perhaps prefer Milwaukee?
 If so please share your thoughts at the comment box below!